gboladeidowu/SpringBootApplication/README.md

 # Week-1 Deliverable

-### Setting up a Spring Boot Application using a Maven build tool
+### Setting up a Spring Boot Application using the Maven build tool

 1. Go to [Spring Initializr](https://start.spring.io/).
 2. Configure the project: